moisesosorio/moisesosorio/README.md

-### Hi there 👋
+# Hi 👋, I am Data & Software Engineering

-Senior Data & Software Engineer with over 10 years of building analytical processes.
+I am Senior Data & Software Engineer with over 12 years of building analytical processes.
 My work experience has built in USA, Spain, Peru and Australia.

+I

+Socials

 <!--
 **moisesosorio/moisesosorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.